incogkenny/snake-game/src/com/snake_game/docs/contributing.md

 - **'dev'**: Used for daily development and maintenance.

 - **'feature/title'**: Used to develop new features.
-These branches is created from the 'develop' branch.
+These branches are created from the 'develop' branch.

 - **'bugfix/title'**: Used to fix bugs.
-These branches is created from the 'develop' branch.
+These branches are created from the 'develop' branch.

 - **'release'**: Used for release versions.
-These branches is created from the 'develop' branch and merge into 'main' branch.
+These branches are created from the 'develop' branch and merge into 'main' branch.

 **Rules**
 - Use '-' to replace spaces.